isc-projects/stork/doc/user/man/stork-agent.8.rst

 ~~~~~~~~~~~

 The ``stork-agent`` is a tool that operates on systems that are running BIND 9
 or Kea services.
-The Stork server connects to the Stork agent and uses it to
+The Stork typically server connects to the Stork agent and uses it to
-monitor services remotely.
+monitor services remotely, but can also act as a stand-alone statistics exporter to
+Prometheus.

 Arguments
 ~~~~~~~~~